mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 {% endhighlight %}

 To reuse data, all it takes is a map lookup for a value that is equal to its key.
-This trick works because Java's Strings are essentially **value types** - they are unmutable and differ only by state.
+This trick works because Java's Strings are essentially **value types** - they are immutable and differ only by state.
 So it doesn't matter to which "female" instance your gender reference points.
 And given this fact, all of them might as much point to the same.